Registration and Networking

 Mr Imran Mukhtarov

-He leads national space education and outreach initiatives, promoting STEAM learning and coordinating Azerbaijan’s international space engagement, including the country’s participation in the educational and scientific programs of International Astronautical Congress.
+He leads national space education and outreach initiatives, promoting STEM learning and coordinating Azerbaijan’s international space engagement, including the country’s participation in the International Astronautical Congress.

 Imran’s career spans leadership roles in international relations, education, and diplomacy, including positions at Baku International Sea Trade Port, the Azerbaijan Badminton Federation, and Sorbonne Business School.